hayam-tarek/food-planner-app/README.md

 - **Backup and Restore**: Sync your favorite meals with the cloud to back up and restore them (requires login).
 - **Weekly plan**: Add meals to your weekly plan, which resets every week (requires login).
 - **Offline mode**: View your favorites and weekly plan even without an internet connection.
+- **Dark and Light Mode**: Switch between Dark Mode and Light Mode for a personalized viewing experience.

 ## Technologies Used:
 - **Retrofit** - For making API requests to fetch meal data from a remote server.